neophob/PixelController/README.md

         # ./PixConCli.sh -c RANDOMIZE

-Select Image Generator (0 is Passthru, 1 is Blinkenlights...) for current Visual:
+Select Image Generator as Generator A (0 is Passthru, 1 is Blinkenlights...) for current Visual:

         # ./PixConCli.sh -c CHANGE_GENERATOR_A 2

+Load image gradient.jpg

+        # ./PixConCli.sh -c IMAGE gradient.jpg

 ## IT DOES NOT WORK!